tommyod/treedoc/CONTRIBUTING.md

 - [`vadivelmurugank/inspectshow`](https://github.com/vadivelmurugank/inspectshow)- "inspectshow module lists all the module internals in a tree format."

-## Deployment
+## Maintainers

 ### Creating a new release

 We use [Semantic Versioning 2.0.0](https://semver.org/).
-Pull the latest master, create a tag, and push it.
+Pull the latest master branch commit (without creating a merge commit), create a tag, and then push the tag to GitHub.
+Make sure that the `__version__` constant corresponds with the git version tag.
-Then trigger the Travis CI build, which will upload to PyPI.
+Trigger the Travis CI build, which will upload tagged commits to PyPI.

 ```bash
 $ git tag v.X.Y.Z